fastapi/fastapi/docs/en/docs/help-fastapi.md

 * Ask a **question** or ask about a **problem**.
 * Suggest a new **feature**.

-**Note**: if you create an issue then I'm going to ask you to also help others. 😉
+**Note**: if you create an issue, then I'm going to ask you to also help others. 😉

 ## Create a Pull Request